Off-Duty Headlines - June'22

 06/29/2022 Off-Duty Officer Dies After Getting Hit During Crash

-An off-duty officer was struck and killed by a vehicle while he was working an off-duty traffic control job.
+An off-duty officer was struck and killed by a vehicle while working an off-duty traffic control job.
 The driver was speeding at 2 am when the officer was struck by the vehicle.
-The driver has been arrested and charged with intoxication and manslaughter.
+The driver got arrested and charged with intoxication and manslaughter.

 Agency Blind Spot: